treehouses/treehouses.github.io/pages/vi/githubandmarkdown.md

 There is a lot to learn about GitHub, but to acclimatize you to it, we will walk you through a basic example of how to create your own &lt;username&gt;.github.io and allow you to edit and commit your changes.

 **NOTE**: Existing GitHub users, please make sure to set your email address per local repository or make sure global settings are accurate.
 Follow [this](https://help.github.com/articles/setting-your-commit-email-address-in-git/) for more information.
-To check for your configuration settings, use the command `git config --list` and Git will list all the settings found at this point, including your email address and your username.
+To check for your configuration settings, use the command `git config --list` and Git will list all the settings found at this point, including your current email address and username.

 ### Find and fork the correct repository